Indatus/paladin/readme.md

 Usage
 =====

 Paladin needs orders before he can carry them out.
+Commands can be run with either a `-v, --verbose` flag or `-q, --quiet` flag to change the level of output printed in the command line.

 Create `orders`
 ---------------